 The owner of this Cougar is a long time friend.
-He has murals on most of his vehicle collection, so it was natural to do something different.
-Retro 70 is the theme of the Cat.
+He has custom air brushed murals on most of his vehicles in his collection, so it was natural to do something kinda like that but different.

 2-2018 Car is coming together.
 The fenders are temporarily on & the doors need minor adjustments.
 Motor & drive line are in & hooked up.
 Fuel system is complete tank to carb.
 Cooling is ready to go.
 Grill & all trim await the car being buffed & returned to the shop.
 Then the final assembly starts!

 April 2018- Still waiting on paint detailer.
 The wheels got painted to match the body Gold.
 We had the exhaust system done (Thanks to Adam Lakewood Muffler!)
 While out on the trailer, we stopped by Lakewood Alignment & got the front end aligned.
 Back in the shop the final testing of systems is almost done.
 Then the motor starts!

 This Cat was found sitting in a backyard.
 Brought it home to the Cougar Rehab Center.
 The exploring started (cleaning) it out.
 The automatic floor shifter was 67-68 Cougar.
 I found the clutch pedal had been pushed to the floor & the carpet pulled over it.
 Trying to decode the VIN & the door info, found the door sticker was painted over & the windshield tag was covered in crud.
 Looking at the old emission sticker was the only easy place to find the VIN.

 Only problem was 5th digit for the motor size was "0".
 This was a letter that Ford did not use...
 The only other letter it could be was "Q".

 The owner had painted it with house paint & a roller!